-At the Meeting, a quorum exists if the holders of not less than 5% of the Shares entitled to vote at the Meeting are present in person (including virtually) or represented by proxy, and at least two persons entitled to vote are actually present (either in person or virtually) at the Meeting.
+At the Meeting, a quorum exists if the holders of not less than 5% of the Shares entitled to vote at the Meeting are present or represented by proxy, and at least two persons entitled to vote are actually present at the Meeting.
 If a quorum is not present at the Meeting, the Shareholders present may adjourn the Meeting to a fixed time and place but may not transact any other business.